nimbuldev/dotfiles/README.md

-Dotfiles for my bspwm rice.
+Dotfiles for my bspwm rice and other general linux configuration

-TODO:

-Dependencies

-Quirks